 Rucker donates his time, money, and/or concert proceeds to numerous charities like the St. Jude Children’s Research Hospital, the MUSC Children’s Hospital, the Ronald McDonald, the Hootie & the Blowfish Foundation, the Special Olympics, and more.

-Happy Birthday to Charleston’s favorite sons!
+Happy Birthday to of Charleston’s favorite sons!